conanpodewitt/vehicle-specification-editor/README.md

 1. Open a Vehicle specification file (.vcl)
 2. Load required resources (auto-detected)
 3. Set verifier path if needed
+4. Set a counterexample renderer for one or more variables
-4. Compile or verify specification
+5. Compile specification and view generated query tree
-5. View results in console and results tabs
+6. Verify specification and view rendered counterexamples

+# Change Log
+- Auto-discover Marabou installations
+- View unique quantified variables for each property
+- Add side-by-side view of query tree and query text

 ## License